What is handfasting?

 Surrey Wedding Celebrant

-Where handfasting originate from?
+Where did handfasting come from?

 What does a handfasting include?